 The risks of Hyaluronidase enzyme to reverse filler

-After they have had the hyaluronic acid filler, they sometimes decide they do not like it or possibly it has not been done in the correct way for their face and they want to have it reversed.
+After having the hyaluronic acid (lip filler), patients sometimes decide they do not like it or that it has not been done in the correct way and want to have it reversed.

-Hyaluronidase enzyme is well known for its use in melting or reversing Hyaluronate fillers that are dermal fillers to help volumise the face.
-With that said, it is always good to point out the benefits and the risks of any treatment, particularly when that treatment is on the face or around the eyes.
+Hyaluronidase enzyme is known for its use in melting or reversing lip HA fillers that are dermal fillers to help volumise the face.
+With that said, it is always good to point out the benefits and the risks of any treatment.

-Injecting Hyaluronidase, although a commonly performed treatment for over-correction or misplacement of hyaluronic acid does carry the above risks and the patients often do not realise that it is a medical treatment that has to be done by a doctor with a prescription specifically for that patient and its use off-licence.
+Injecting Hyaluronidase, is a common and preferred treatment and it does carry the above risks and patients often do not realise that it is a medical treatment that has to be done by a doctor with a prescription.

-In summary, the use of Hyaluronidase in the treatment of complications from the hyaluronic acid dermal filler such as over-correction or misplacement is not universally performed.
-It should only be performed by experienced practitioners who can assess the area and who have been given the adequate information as to the quantity and type of HA that was injected.
-They can then advise the patient accordingly whether they are suitable and then choose the correct amount of Hyaluronidase to inject.
+Therefore re-injection should only be performed by experienced practitioners who can assess the area and who have been given adequate information as to the quantity and type of HA that was injected.
+We can then advise the patient accordingly whether they are suitable and then choose the correct amount of Hyaluronidase to inject.

-Oculoplastic surgeons inject HA fillers and are often well qualified to use Hyaluronidase enzyme to reverse them either in their own patients or patients from elsewhere because they have a wide experience.
+Oculoplastic surgeons here at Clinica London inject HA fillers and are often well qualified to use perform reversal because we have a wide experience.